 Deck Around is another game that is perfect for those looking for something similar to Cards Against Humanity but want to mix it up a little bit.
 This game is a great time and offensive enough to not be for the faint of heart, and it’s sure to be a hit at your next party.

 This is a definition card game where there is a deck of cards with various slang terms written on them and it is up to the players to guess what they believe is the most realistic definition of them.
 Each turn, alternating players read out a list of definitions of a slang phrase, including the real one, and players must guess which is which.
 The player who guesses the real one wins that round.

 A game can take anywhere from 10 minutes to an hour to play and good for up to 12 players.
 This is an adults-only game, so it’s to suitable for children.

-If y0u’re on the hunt for a great ice breaker game that devilishly inappropriate and heaps of fun, then you’re sure to love Personally Incorrect.
-An incredibly welcome addition to this list of fun games like Cards Against Humanity, you’re sure to love a few wild rounds of Personally Incorrect.
+If you’re on the hunt for a great ice breaker game that devilishly inappropriate and heaps of fun, then you’re sure to love Personally Incorrect.

 Personally Incorrect is good for 5-10 players and, due to the mature content, only appropriate for adults.